SchulzLab/Aeron/README.md

 ```
 	python GraphBuilder -e Path_to_the_genome_sequence -g Path_to_the_genome_sequence -o Output_File
 ```
-The above command would generate an "gfa" file which can be used for transcript quantification and gene-fusion detection step
+The above command would generate an "gfa" file which can be used for transcript quantification and gene-fusion detection step.
+A sample graph file generated from annotated transcripts of human specie (ENSEMBL v38) is provided in the input file.

 Things to remember:
-- The genome sequence file should be in fasta format and should contain the chromosome sequences of the specie.
+- The genome sequence file should be in fasta format with each seqeunce representing a chromosome.
 - The number of chromosomes in the sequence fasta file should match the number of chromosomes in the gtf file.
 - The chromosome ids in the sequence fasta file should match the chromosome ids in the gtf file.

-### Quantification and gene-fusion detection
+### Quantification and gene-fusion event detection
 1. In the folder of snakemake_pipeline, make a directory titled input
 2. Copy the input files to the "input" folder
 3. Input files should include: